-National Forest Week Highlights the Sustainable Management of BC’s Forests
+National Forest Week Highlights the Living Laboratories That are BC’s Forests

-National Forest Week is coordinated nationally by the Canadian Institute of Forestry and in BC by the National Forest Week BC Coalition, a group of volunteers drawn from across the forest sector.
-More information as well as additional resources including event ideas, giveaways, and speakers for school class rooms, are available free of charge on the BC National Forest Week website.
+National Forest Week is coordinated nationally by the Canadian Institute of Forestry (CIF) and in BC by the National Forest Week BC Coalition, a group of volunteers from the Association of BC Forest Professionals.
+Visit the BC National Forest Week website for more information.